 As stated in the TSD, constant-torque BPM motors with multi-stage/modulating controls is the design option associated with the proposed standard level.
 Constant-torque BPM motors are built by motor manufacturers and are widely available for purchase by HVAC manufacturers as a component.
 As such, we think there will be limited burden to manufacturers in terms of retooling and sourcing.
 Thus, we recommend that DOE consider a compliance date of three years from the Final Rule publication, so as not to delay the realization of significant energy savings and other societal benefits associated with this rulemaking.

-We recommend that DOE verify that the FER standard level equations reflect passing products associated with the assumed design option (i.e., constant-torque BPM motors with multi-stage/modulating controls).
+We recommend that DOE verify that the FER standard level equations reflect passing products associated with the assumed design option for Trial Standard Level 4 (i.e., constant-torque BPM motors with multi-stage/modulating controls).

-DOE should verify that the proposed standard level equations, which are intended to be benchmarked against the market of constant-torque BPM motors with multi-stage/modulating controls meeting the standard level, do in fact allow these products to pass.
+DOE should verify that the proposed standard level equations for TSL 4, which are intended to be benchmarked against the market of constant-torque BPM motors with multi-stage/modulating controls meeting the standard level, do in fact allow these products to pass.
 At the DOE public meeting, some manufacturers claimed that their products with BPM motors did not meet the FER threshold.
-We recommend that DOE conduct additional testing of furnace fans with constant-torque BPM motors with multi-staging/ modulating controls to verify the accuracy of the performance levels, to ensure that the majority of products containing these motors and controls will meet the standard.
+We recommend that DOE conduct additional testing of furnace fans through independent laboratories with constant-torque BPM motors with multi-staging/ modulating controls to verify the accuracy of the performance levels, to ensure that the majority of products containing these motors and controls will meet the standard.

-We recommend that DOE provide sufficient time between the announcement of the furnace fan test method Final Rule and the release of the energy conservation standards Final Rule, such that stakeholders can review the updates to the Test Procedure, and assess any impact it has on furnace fans with BPM to meet the proposed standard levels.

-During the public meeting, manufacturers and energy efficiency advocates stressed the necessity for DOE to extend the comment period for the NOPR until after the publication of the Test Procedure Final Rule to allow sufficient time for manufacturers to accurately test their products and submit data from which DOE can make final determinations for the proposed performance standards.
-We are supportive of DOE delaying the Final Rule for the proposed energy conservation standards and subsequent adoption until interested parties have had ample time to take into consideration and assess the impacts of the test procedure Final Rule.
+8) We observed a potential error in the calculation of airflow in the final Test Procedure, and advise DOE to reconsider this calculation to correctly account for humidity.

+Calculation of airflow in the final rule:

+Q=Effyss-Lj*Qin+3413*Emotor60*0.24+0.444*W*1Vai*∆T

+Proposed Modification to calculation of Airflow:

+Q=Effyss-Lj*Qin+3413*Emotor60*0.24+0.444*W*(1+W)Vai*∆T

+The addition of the humidity ratio in pounds water vapor per pounds dry air (W) will increase the accuracy of the calculation of specific volume of test room air in cubic feet per pound of dry air to calculate airflow.

 In conclusion, we would like to reiterate our support to DOE for establishing energy conservation standards for residential furnace fans.
 We thank DOE for the opportunity to be involved in this process and encourage DOE to carefully consider the recommendations outlined in this letter.